top of page

 While promising, magnesium supplements should be viewed as supportive, not curative.
 Evidence is strongest when supplementation is combined with diet and lifestyle factors that also promote calmness, sleep and overall wellbeing.

-• Difficulty relaxing or “switching off”
+• difficulty relaxing or 'switching off'

-• Muscle tightness or tension
+• muscle tightness or tension

-• Feeling “wired but tired”, particularly in the evenings
+• feeling 'wired but tired, particularly in the evenings

 • PMS symptoms such as irritability, bloating or period cramps

-• Low magnesium intake from diet (common during busy periods or restrictive eating)
+• low magnesium intake from diet (common during busy periods or restrictive eating)

-• Increased stress or demanding schedules
+• increased stress or demanding schedules

 It may also be considered after reviewing stool testing, DUTCH profiles or blood work where overall stress load appears elevated.

-Before considering supplementation, it’s worth exploring:
+Before considering supplementation, consider:

 • balanced meals with protein and fibre